ANEgorova/TwitterStream/README.md

 ###Used:
 Twitter API
 ###Functionality:
-search tweets by query, ordered by time publication, location.
+Search tweets by query, ordered by time publication, location.